 The Consulate is operating with revised procedures due to the need to social distance.
-Please bear with us.
 We would ask all our customers to conduct their business with us by phone, email or mail only for the moment in the interests of everyone's safety.
 Should you have an emergency situation and feel that you need to come into the Consulate in person, please contact us and our staff will advise if you do need to come in and assist with an appointment.
 Please do not come to the Consulate without contacting us first: the building has strict controls over ingress and you will not be admitted without a pre-arranged appointment.

 During this period the quickest way to contact us is via the Contact Us form on our website.
 However, if you are in need of emergency assistance please contact the Consulate by calling +1 212 230 2480 and leaving a message, rather than through this form.